Diseases & Conditions

 X-rays.
 These imaging tests provide detailed pictures of dense structures such as bone.
 An x-ray of an arthritic foot may show narrowing of the joint space between bones (an indication of cartilage loss), changes in the bone (such as fractures), or the formation of bone spurs.

 Weight-bearing X-rays are taken while you stand.
 They are the most valuable additional test in diagnosing the severity of arthritis and noting any joint deformity associated with it.
 In arthritic conditions, if X-rays are taken without standing, it is difficult to assess how much arthritis is present, where it is located in the joint, and how much deformity is present.
 So, it is very important that, when possible, X-rays are taken standing.

 Other imaging tests.
-In some cases, a bone scan, computed tomography (CT) scan, or magnetic resonance imaging (MRI) scan may be needed to determine the condition of the bone and soft tissues.
+In some cases, a bone scan, computerized tomography (CT) scan, or magnetic resonance imaging (MRI) scan may be needed to determine the condition of the bone and soft tissues.

 Laboratory tests.
 Your doctor may also recommend blood tests to determine which type of arthritis you have.
 With some types of arthritis, including rheumatoid arthritis, blood tests are important for an accurate diagnosis.

 Your doctor may refer you to a rheumatologist if he or she suspects rheumatoid arthritis.
 Although your symptoms and the results from a physical examination and tests may be consistent with rheumatoid arthritis, a rheumatologist will be able to determine the specific diagnosis.
 There are other less common types of inflammatory arthritis that will be considered.

 There is no cure for arthritis but there are a number of treatments that may help relieve the pain and disability it can cause.